vgurianov/srt/docs/index.md

-# MMS: the Minkovski Metric Simulation
+# MMS: The Minkovski Metric Simulation
 MMS is a software package that can be used to simulate of the Minkovski metric.
 It uses UML2 SP language to non-numeric modeling.
 About non-numeric modelsand UML2 SP